-The Treatment Center recently shared the video above as a means to spread awareness about nationwide addiction and drug trends, as well as the reasons why professionals study them on a per capita basis as opposed to a large-scale one.
+The Treatment Center recently shared the video below as a means to spread awareness about nationwide addiction and drug trends, as well as the reasons why professionals study them on a per capita basis as opposed to a large-scale one.
 The following information includes research findings that further explore the geographical trends of drug use, addiction, and treatment availability.
 More information about per capita drug use studies are available here.

 Drug Preferences Vary Based on Geography

 Each region in the United States has a unique identity when it comes to food, housing, and lifestyle.
 However, they also vary in their populations’ drug(s) of choice.
 In fact, geography and substance preferences share a correlation that can be studied in depth.
 For example, states with more low-income rural communities may struggle more with addiction to illicit drugs like heroin while states with more financial stability may struggle more with prescription drug addiction.

 Overdose is an epidemic that has touched every corner of the country.
 However, unlike drug trends, overdose rates are not mapped geographically.
 Instead, researchers study overdose rates on a per capita basis.
 This research method takes the size of the state into account when recording the number of people affected by addiction.
 After all, larger states may have a larger number of overdoses than smaller states, but that doesn’t necessarily mean that their overdose rates are higher.
 For example, Florida has the most substantial number of drug overdoses in any state; but West Virginia, a considerably smaller state, has the highest recorded per capita addiction rate at 47.94 per 100k residents.
 The national average of overdoses is 19.8.

 Addiction Treatment Availability Per Capita